aidanthewiz/VibeCity/README.md

 ## Task Allocation / Responsibilities

 - Aidan Artherton (aidanthewiz):
-    - Adding the ability to listen to music in parties with the spotify SDK.
+    - Adding the ability to listen to and play/pause a music via spotify from a pre-populated track in a party.
 - Matthew Cooper (GTMcooper)
     - Added the ability for hosts to kick users from parties.
 This addresses any issues hosts may have with members.
     - Fixed the class/database diagrams, which keeps our architecture up to date.
 - Timothy Ford (CarriedCoin)
-    - Added the ability for users to join parties.
-This adds a main functionality of the party, so that it is not just the owner and can have many users to listen to music with.
+    - Added the ability for users that are not the host to leave parties.
+This makes it so that a user doesnt have to either stay in the party forever or delete their account to go to a new party.
 - Alexandra French (xar-tol)
    - Added the ability to rate up view comments, comment, and delete your own comments to the main leaderboard.
 This adds one of the main portions of the vision for the leaderboard and allows users to interact socially.
    - Added the ability for users to undo track ratings, which allows users to take back their ratings if they don't like tracks.